voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 -

-> I have nothing nice to say about any Google-owned company but is this really all that different from $city’s Best $business or literally any other corporate “award” that’s nothing more than thinly-veiled advertising?
+> I have nothing nice to say about any Google-owned company but is this really all that different from $city's Best $business or literally any other corporate "award" that's nothing more than thinly-veiled advertising?

 -